MicroFocus/robodriver/README.md

 can be used, defined by x,y coordinates of its left upper corner, width and height can be zero, for example:

 > The origin of **robodriver** elements like screens and rectangles is at the top left!
-> This is different to the Selenium W3C Actions, where the origin of a **Browser** WebElement is the center of the element.
+> This is different to Selenium DOM elements and W3C Actions, where the origin of a **Browser** `WebElement is the center of the element.

 ```java
 WebElement source = screen.findElement(